 Step 2.
 Click the + sign in the upper right corner, and select Add PC in the expanded menu.

 Step 3.Click PC Name and enter the host name or IP address of the remote computer.

 Step 4.
 Next, click User Account, check to Ask When Required and then add User Account.

 Step 5.
 Next, enter the user name and the password of the remote PC.

 Step 6.
 Return to the main interface of RD Client, you can see the remote computer that has been set up, click this icon.

 How to use RD Client to control computer remotely

-After the remote connection is established, you can control the remote computer freely.
+After the remote connection is established, you can remote control PC from iPhone for free.
 There are three icons right above the remote screen.
 The first one is the magnifying glass icon, which can enlarge the current screen; the second one is RD Client, which can switch the viewport; the third one is the keyboard icon, which can bring up the keyboard.